The limit is .

 We now turn our attention to examples where the shortcut of “plugging in” does not work.

-To determine the limit numerically, we will plug these five values of into the function and look for a pattern in the outputs.
+Since is approaching from the right, we have .
+We can represent this numerically using the values .
+To guess the limit, we will plug these values into the function and look for a pattern in the outputs.

 Here is the analysis: